New York Central College: College finances

-Funds available to pay faculty, therefore, were very limited, and probably contributed to the high faculty turnover.
-Except for Grosvenor, whose children were grown, faculty were unmarried and did not have families; the salaries paid would not permit it.
-The college's expenses simply exceeded its income.
+Funds available to pay faculty, therefore, were very limited, and doubtless contributed to the high faculty turnover.
+Except for Grosvenor, whose children were grown, faculty were unmarried and did not have families, as their salaries would not permit it.

-In fact, it is remarkable that it lasted as long as it did.
-Previously schools with "racially" integrated bodies (the Noyes Academy and the Canterbury Female Boarding School) were quickly destroyed by White mob violence.
+Previously schools with "racially" integrated bodies (the Noyes Academy and the Canterbury Female Boarding School) were quickly destroyed by white mob violence.
+New York Central College avoided such difficulty during its brief tenure.

 Faculty

 There were no written criteria for selecting faculty; some came with a college degree, but many did not.
 Apparently the President, Grosvenor and then Calkins, decided himself whom to hire and what they would teach.
-There was no public announcement of vacancies, nor was there an application process nor documents required.
+There was no public announcement of vacancies, neither was there an application process nor documents required.
 Personal contacts and correspondence played a big role.
 The difference between the courses and teachers for the large preparatory or high school division, and the smaller college division, was not rigid.
 Two faculty (Caldwell, Smith) began as students and joined the faculty upon their graduation; one (Stickney) was teaching in advance of her graduation.

-There was, therefore, a lot of turnover in the faculty, and the subjects taught varied depending on the faculty.
-There was not a faculty in the sense of a body of full-time employees.
+The subjects taught varied depending on available personnel.
+There was, therefore, not a faculty in the sense of a body of full-time employees, and turnover was frequent.

 Central was the first college to hire African-American faculty.
 There were three very well qualified African-American professors, who successively occupied the same position: Charles L. Reason (1849-1852), William G. Allen (1852–1853), and George Boyer Vashon (1853–1859).

 There are two known lists of the faculty (in newspaper announcements).
 The original faculty, in 1849, were: